-20. EQUIVALENCE IN ACCORDANCE WITH TITLES AND CONTENTS OF COURSE - (FOR REVISED SYLLABUS): Not applicable
+21. EQUIVALENCE IN ACCORDANCE WITH TITLES AND CONTENTS OF COURSE-(FOR REVISED SYLLABUS): Not applicable

-21. SPECIAL INSTRUCTIONS, IF ANY:
+22. SPECIAL INSTRUCTIONS, IF ANY:

 At the beginning of the third semester, an eligible student will apply for the Specialization they want by writing an application.
 It should be submitted to the concerned Department where they are studying within the stipulated time.
-After receiving such applications, the Department scrutinized the application for eligibility and their overall performances in the first and second semesters.
-The specializations mentioned in this Program structure will be offered subject to a minimum of five students opting for the specialization
+After receiving such applications, the Department will scrutinize the application for eligibility and their overall performances in the first and second semesters.
+The specializations mentioned in this Program structure will be offered subject to interest of the student.

-25) A COPY OF THE NEW SYLLABUS FOR THE MSW PROGRAM (SEMESTER-I AND II) IS ENCLOSED HEREWITH.
+A COPY OF THE NEW SYLLABUS FOR THE MSW PROGRAM (SEMESTER-I AND II) IS ENCLOSED HERE WITH.